 - Lack of evidence.
 The prosecution bears the burden to prove that a defendant is guilty beyond a reasonable doubt.
 If the defense attorney can show that the prosecution’s evidence is too unsubstantial, unreliable or inaccurate to sustain a conviction, then the attempted murder by poison case should be dismissed.

-Henry in North Las Vegas is raging against his wife by swinging a knife at her in the kitchen.
+Example: Henry in North Las Vegas is raging against his wife by swinging a knife at her in the kitchen.
 Afraid that he’s about to maim or kill her, she grabs for a can of bug repellant on the counter and sprays it into his mouth, causing him to nearly die.
 Police then book the wife at the North Las Vegas Detention Center for attempted murder by poisoning.
-But she should be acquitted since she sprayed the repellant only because Henry was ostensibly about to kill her.
+But she should be acquitted since she sprayed the repellent only because Henry was ostensibly about to kill her.

 Note that self-defense is valid only if the defendant reasonably believed he/she was facing immediate bodily harm.
 If Henry in the above example eventually put down the knife, and Jan later that evening poisoned his dinner, self-defense wouldn’t apply because she was no longer facing immediate bodily harm.